mkroetzsch/AutoCreatePage/README.md

 Configuration
 -------------

-The extension supports two configuration variables, that can be set in LocalSettings.php.
+The extension supports three configuration variables, that can be set in LocalSettings.php.

 `$egAutoCreatePageMaxRecursion`: The maximum recursion depth to which calls of